Eschatologue/CM_wiki/docs/campaign/player-chr/ichi.md

 ### Level 3: Blitzing Strike

-Your connection to the Void allows you to manifest spatial anomalies.
-When you take the **:rsc-a: Attack**{ .rsc } action, you can Teleport up to 10 feet to an unoccupied space you can see before each attack.
+*Your connection to the Void allows you to exploit Antares' inherent spatial anomalies.*

+When you attack as part of the **:rsc-a: Attack**{ .rsc } action, you can Teleport up to 10 feet to an unoccupied space you can see.
+You can choose to Teleport either before or after the attack.
+You can only teleport once per attack.

 ### Level 3: Extraplanar Hunter